speedwing/kubernetes-all-the-things/Week6/README.md

 * create required resources so that you can browse locally w/o tunnels or port forward

 ### Prepare a canary deployment (Exercise 3)
-We know e will be releasing soon a new version and we don't want all the customers to hit the new version so we want to apply canary deployment.
+We know we will be releasing soon a new version and we don't want all the customers to hit the new version so we want to apply canary deployment.

 Create a new canary deployment and attach it behind the service so to have all the infrastructure to make a canary deployment.

+The exercise:

+* complete the exercise 2
+* create required resources to have both canary and production _deployments_ still pointing to login v1
+* ensure pods from both deployments are actually used (you can check logs eg. kubectl logs -f pod_name) you will see a `calling login service` every time a login is requested

 ### Canary deployment (Exercise 4)

-Let's assume that a new, improved version of our login service is now available and we want to roll it out via a canary-like style deployment.
+Let's assume that a new, improved, version of our login service is now available and we want to roll it out via a canary-like style deployment.
 How would you do it?

 Technically you should see some errors appearing (unless you've been really diligent in your solutions!) as soon as you